JairSolano/CryptoClustering/README.md

 ### The mission is to use Python and unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes

-> Find the Best Value for k by Using the Scaled DataFrame using the elbow method algorithm to find the best value for k.
+> Started with finding the Best Value for k by Using the Scaled DataFrame using the elbow method algorithm to find the best value for k.
 Using the elbow method helps answer the following question: What's the best value for k?
 Cluster the Cryptocurrencies with K-Means by Using the Scaled DataFrame Initialize the K-means model with best value for k.
 Fit the K-means model by using the scaled DataFrame.